cirosantilli/china-dictatorship/taiwan.md

 China, if you want to claim tha Taiwan is a part of you, just invade them already.
 Or just stop this joke.

+Invading them means of course oppressing the people for a few decades until they are fully brainwashed and give up fighting.

+But this is working fine in Tibet and Xinjiang, which China actually controls, and thus it makes sense to make call part of China.

 Someone once said:

 > Taiwan should not be considered a country by China, because then it would not join back to China when China becomes a democracy, and would be used by the USA to do evil things like they did in the Middle East